bemer/containers-on-aws-workshop/03-CreateVPC/Readme.md

 ![VPC structure](https://github.com/bemer/containers-on-aws-workshop/blob/master/03-CreateVPC/images/containers-on-aws-workshop-vpc-1.png)

 6. You can leave everything with the default configurations.
 The only fields that you must edit are *VPC name*, where you choose a name like containers-workshop and *Elastic IP Allocation ID*, where you must select your newly allocated Elastic IP.
-After that, click in **Create**.
+After that, click in **Create VPC**. it will take around 5 minutes for everything to be created.

 ![VPC wizard](https://github.com/bemer/containers-on-aws-workshop/blob/master/03-CreateVPC/images/containers-on-aws-workshop-vpc-2.png)